 advertise

-Southern Vancouver Island beaches
+Southern Vancouver Island Beaches

 The beaches in and around Greater Victoria offer a unique blend of natural beauty, accessibility, and urban charm.
 With the Salish Sea as their backdrop and the Olympic Mountains often visible across the water, these beaches are popular with locals and visitors alike.
 Willows Beach, with its calm waters and mountain views, is ideal for picnics, family outings, and quiet afternoon walks.
 Further south, Gonzales Bay offers a sheltered, south-facing cove that’s especially loved by sunrise swimmers, paddlers, and those seeking a peaceful place to reflect.